Alexandria retains National Science Foundation headquarters

-The U.S. National Science Foundation will relocate to the Randolph Building at 401 Dulany Street in early 2026, nearly five months after the Trump administration announced the agency would be displaced from its Eisenhower Avenue headquarters to make room for the Department of Housing and Urban Development.
+The U.S. National Science Foundation will remain in Alexandria, moving to the Randolph Building at 401 Dulany Street in early 2026 after being displaced from its Eisenhower Avenue headquarters to make room for the Department of Housing and Urban Development.

-The new headquarters, part of the Carlyle Innovation Campus, sits approximately half a mile east of NSF’s current location at 2415 Eisenhower Avenue and 0.3 miles from the King Street-Old Town Metro station.
+The new headquarters, part of the Carlyle Innovation Campus, sits approximately half a mile east of NSF’s current location at 2415 Eisenhower Avenue and 0.3 miles from the King Street-Old Town Metro station, where NSF will co-locate with the U.S. Patent and Trademark Office.

 Displacement drama

-The relocation concludes a turbulent period for NSF that began June 25, when HUD Secretary Scott Turner, Virginia Gov. Glenn Youngkin, and GSA Commissioner Michael Peters announced at NSF’s headquarters that HUD would take over the building.
+The relocation concludes a turbulent period for NSF that began June 25, when HUD Secretary Scott Turner, Virginia Gov. Glenn Youngkin and GSA Commissioner Michael Peters announced at NSF’s headquarters that HUD would take over the building, bringing 2,700 jobs and the first cabinet-level federal agency to Alexandria.

 Officials at the time emphasized taxpayer savings and improved working conditions for HUD employees, with Peters promising to help NSF identify suitable alternative space while ensuring a smooth transition.